 What kind of wine do you use?

-This lemon chicken piccata is made with white wine.
-There are no hard and fast rules for which kind of white wine to use.
+This lemon chicken piccata recipe is made with white wine.

 You will want to use a dry white wine as other types of white wine, (like Moscato) are too sweet and are not suitable for the piccata sauce.
 Some great white wines to choose from are: